thrawn01/quartz-garden/content/slatedb/The Manifest Log.md

 Going forward, when this document refers to updating the manifest, we do not mean the manifest was updated in place, instead the current manifest had changes applied, and a new version of the manifest is written as described previously.

 The manifest file is updated in the following scenarios
-- When the database is opened for write, `write_epoch` is incremented.
+- When the database is opened for write, `write_epoch` is incremented once
-- When the database is opened and compaction is enabled, `compactor_epoch` is incremented.
+- When the database is opened and compaction is enabled, `compactor_epoch` is incremented once
 - When compaction finishes it's current cycle
 - When "MemTables" are flushed to the store